dannyjameswilliams/dannyr/README.md

 # dannyr

-This is a collection of all my work in R, that can be loaded as an R package.
+This is a collection of my early work in R, that can be loaded as an R package.
 This currently contains

  - Logistic Regression fitting using iteratively reweighted least squares
  - Non-stationary Generalised Extreme Value model fitting